danimateos/vm-config-master/README.md

 During Anaconda install, say yes to everything except to installing Microsoft VSCode.

-## Link all config files

-TODO

 ## Optional but strongly recommended

-[Install Virtualbox Guest additions] to get shared clipborad and drag and drop between host and guest.
+[Install Virtualbox Guest additions] inside your guest OS to get shared clipborad and drag and drop between host and guest.
 This might need more config work to get working reliaby.

+[Install Virtualbox Extension Pack] in your host OS (your usual OS).

 [Install Virtualbox Guest additions]: https://www.tecmint.com/install-virtualbox-guest-additions-in-ubuntu/
+[Install Virtualbox Extension Pack]: TODO

 ## Get the data